 It’s never too early to start planning for your family’s future.

-Cryptocurrencies, such as Bitcoin, Dash, Ripple, and Zcash, are increasingly popular inclusions in detailed estate plans.
-The IRS views Bitcoin as personal property instead of currency for tax purposes, so there are some tax benefits for prudent investors who accumulate digital assets.
+Cryptocurrencies, such as Bitcoin, Dash, Ripple, and Zcash are increasingly popular inclusions in detailed estate plans.
+The IRS views Bitcoin as personal property instead of currency for tax purposes, so some tax benefits for prudent investors who accumulate digital assets.

-However, the introduction of cryptocurrency can create some issues.
-Bitcoin wallets are private since only someone with access to the wallet can gain access to its contents.
-If you pass away unexpectedly without a proper estate plan, your Bitcoin holdings and other digital assets die with you.
+However, the introduction of digital cash can create some issues.
+Bitcoin wallets are private since only someone with access to the digital wallet can access its contents.
+If you pass away unexpectedly without a proper estate plan, your cryptocurrency accounts and other properties die with you.